 Selecting Text

 Selecting text works like usual by holding the Shift key and using the arrow keys or page-up and page-down.
-One incredibly useful feature is the selection of increasing/decreasing expressions which can be invoked with Ctrl+W and Ctrl+Shift+W. The big advantage of this type of selection is that you are often left with valid code if you cut the selection out, and your braces are still balanced.
-Additionally, you can use Ctrl+Shift+] to select until the closing brace of the function you are currently in.
+One incredibly useful feature is the selection of increasing/decreasing expressions which can be invoked with Ctrl+W and Ctrl+Shift+W. The big advantage of this type of selection is that you’re often left with valid code if you cut the selection out, and your braces are still balanced.
+Additionally, you can use Ctrl+Shift+] to select until the closing brace of the function you’re currently in.

 One very nice feature, once you have a selected code block, is the usage of Ctrl+Shift+Up/Down which will move the whole selection block through your code.
 This is extremely helpful if you want to re-arrange blocks of code.